 A visual interface, by contrast, spatializes the information.
 It allows the user to see the state of multiple agents at a glance - green for active, red for error, yellow for waiting.
 This visual "chunking" of information bypasses the cognitive bottleneck, allowing a single operator to potentially manage 50 agents with the same mental effort used to manage five in a terminal.

 For operations leaders, this distinction is critical.
-If highly technical developers are abandoning the CLI for visual tools to manage their agents, it implies that business teams (who lack CLI expertise entirely) have no hope of scaling AI without a robust, visual orchestration layer.
+If highly technical developers are abandoning the CLI for visual tools to manage their agents, it implies that business teams (who lack CLI expertise entirely) have no hope of scaling AI without a robust, visual orchestration layer — a principle central to how we architect AI agents for enterprise operations.